ypei23/twitter_postgres_parallel/README.md

 > It is not enough to just get passing test cases for this assignment in order to get full credit.
 > (It is easy to pass the test cases by just doing everything sequentially.)
 > Instead, you must also implement the parallelism correctly so that the parallel runtimes above are about 10x faster than the sequential runtimes.
+> (Again, they should be 10x faster because we are doing 10 files in parallel.)